arpitbbhayani/system-design-questions/scripts/high-level-requirements.md

  - define how your system would behave while **scaling-up** and **scaling-down**
  - make your system **cost-effective** and provide a justification for the same
  - describe how **capacity planning** helped you made a good design decision
+ - think about how other services will interact with your service